adrimarini/Ferris-Wheel-Game/README.md

 <h1>//// F E R R I S W H E E L G A M E ////<h1>

-In this game you will be asked to duplicate a light pattern shown on the Santa Monica Ferris Wheel.
+<h3>In this game you will be asked to duplicate a light pattern shown on the Santa
+Monica Ferris Wheel.
 Get it right and you move to the next level!
-Get it wrong and the wheel gets angry!
+Get it wrong and the wheel gets angry!<h3>

 <h2>/// Here are the rules :</h2>
   Step 1: CHOSE A SPEED.